hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Server implementations may want to also offer options that allow ACLs on a zone to specify that a specific client can use either XoT or TCP.
-This would allow for a flexibility while clients are migrating to XoT.
-Client implementations may similarly want to offer such options to cater for the multi-primary case where the primaries are migrating to XoT.
-Such configuration options MUST only be used in a 'migration mode' though and should be used with care.
+This would allow for flexibility while clients are migrating to XoT.

+Client implementations may similarly want to offer options to cater for the multi-primary case where the primaries are migrating to XoT.

+Such configuration options MUST only be used in a 'migration mode' though and therefore should be used with care.

 # Implementation Status